all articles

 Measuring productivity by industry makes a bit more sense since you will have some kind of a non-subjective benchmark to base your opinion on and do comparisons.
 But this can’t be the best solution for every occasion.

-Every business is different in its own regard, different businesses have different teams (and all teams are unique as well), teams have different skills, companies have different clients and so on.
+Every business is different in its regard, different businesses have different teams (and all teams are unique as well), teams have different skills, companies have different clients, and so on.
 All of this happens in the same industry, with pretty similar companies, when utilizing close to the same amount of inputs to produce a certain number of outputs, in the same amount of time, (monthly/annually) and yet it’s never the same for each team.
 The best you can achieve with this approach is a rough estimate, which can be useful later.

 To measure productivity in the workplace though, each company has to have its own, personal approach and benchmarks to base its decisions upon and compare this with the industry estimates for maximum efficiency and precision.